lualure/src/STYLE.md

       if t then
         for i,v in pairs(t) do f(v) end end end

+Module names should be upper case (that's my goal, and that convention is sweeping out through my code).
+E.g.

+    local CSV = require "csv"

 #### Test suites

 The file `X.lua` may have demo code in `Xok.lua`.